ifejibola/AGMEETING/documentation/peer-testing/peer-testing.md

 ### Peer Testing Notes

 - UI, hover is great.
-- Contrast can be improved upon, options for colour blind.
+- Contrast can be improved upon, options for colour-blind.
 - File, edit and view on the left to improve layout and align it with other applications.
 - Material UI familiar feel.
 - Link to terms and conditions would be ideal.